tmoreland72/tmoreland72/README.md

 </h1>

 <p align='center'>
-Currently, I am a functional full-stack developer.
+Currently, I am an independent, full-stack developer.
 </p>

 > :thinking: Fun fact #1: I started my programming career as a Marine in 1991.
 I was originally taught COBOL and then spent the remainder of my 4-year obligation developing in ADA while helping support the largest connected network in the world (running Banyan Vines).
 I spent time in California, North Carolina, Virginia and Okinawa, Japan.  ...funny thing was I wanted to be a sniper but scored too high on the ASVAB...